 History of the Temple

 Historians believe that Kulashekarar Pandyan of the Pandyan Dynasty built the temple in first century C.E.
 The kings who came after him continued to build on the temple.
-In 14 century C.E, Malik Kafur of Delhi Sultanate attacked the temple.
-He and his army looted and ransacked many temples in South India.
+In 14 century C.E, general Malik Kafur of Delhi Sultanate attacked the temple.
+He and his army looted and ransacked many other temples in South India.
 They carried away gold, silver and other valuables to Delhi.

 During British rule, the temple suffered from neglect.
 However Tamil Hindus began restoration work in 1959.
 The work was completed in 1995.